makrai/notes/zimmermann11-modeltheo-sem.md

 ## 2.2.
 Material models 12

 * in order to specify the extensions of arbitrary (extensional) expressions,spc
-  * the extensions of all (extensional) lexical expressions and
+  a. the extensions of all (extensional) lexical expressions and
-  * (b) the way the (extensional) grammatical constructions combine them.
+  b. the way the (extensional) grammatical constructions combine them.
 * If these constructions constitute the primary contexts of expressions analyzed in terms of (the extensional version of FFP), (b) is always a matter of functional application
 * Other (extensional) constructions may require some ingenuity to determine the precise way in which extensions combine.
-  * Quantified objects are an infamous case in point.
-As the reader may verify,
+  * Quantified objects are an infamous case in point
-  * the extension of a predicate of the form V Q, where V is transitive verb and Q is a quantifier phrase (in direct object position), can be given by the following equation: (15) ‖V Q‖ w = λx. ‖Q‖ w (λy. ‖V‖ w (y)(x))
+  * the extension of a predicate of the form V Q, where V is transitive verb and Q is a quantifier phrase (in direct object position), can be given by the following equation: (15) ‖V Q‖^w = λx. ‖Q‖^w (λy. ‖V‖^w (y)(x))
-Like (14), equation (15) completely specifi es the extension of a certain kind of complex expression in terms of the extensions of its immediate parts; and it does so in a perfectly general manner, for arbitrary worlds w.
-By definition, this is so for all extensional constructions, which are extensional precisely in that the extensions of the expressions they combine determine the extensions of the resulting phrases, thus giving rise to general equations like (14) or (15).
-In particular, then, the combi-
+  * extensional constructions = the extensions of the expressions they combine determine the extensions of the resulting phrases, thus giving rise to
-* (b) does not depend on the particular circumstances envisaged.
-It thus turns
+* (b) does not depend on the particular circumstances envisaged
-* ie the world dependence of extensions is just a matter of lexical spec (a) cation (a). hence the rôle worlds play in the determination of extensions can be seen as being restricted to the extensions of lexical expressions – the rest is compositionality, captured by general equations like (14) and (15).
-To the extent that the determination of extensions is the only rôle possible worlds w play in (compositional extensional) semantics, they could be identifi ed with functions assigning extensions to lexical expressions.
+* ie the world dependence of extensions is just a matter of lexical spec (a)
+  * the rôle worlds play in the determination of extensions restricted to the extensions of lexical expressions – the rest is compositionality, captured by general equations like (14) and (15)]
+  * possible worlds could be identifi ed with functions assigning extensions to lexical expressions.
   If A is a lexical expression, we would thus have:
-* (16) ‖A‖ w = F w (A)
+* (16) ‖A‖^w = F w (A)
   * F w is a function assigning to any expression in its domain the extension of that expression at world w
   * What is the domain of F w ?
 It has just been noted that
     * it only contains lexical expressions – but does it include all of them?
-A brief reflection shows that this need not even be so; for some of the equations of the form (16) do not depend on a particular choice of w.
-For instance, as noted above, under any cir- cumstances w the extension of a (sentence-) coordinating conjunction and is a binary function on truth values; the same goes for other ‘logical’
+A
-    particles: (17) a. ‖and‖ w = λu. λv. u × v b. ‖or‖ w = λu. λv. (u + v) – (u × v)
+    * eg the extension of a (sentence-) coordinating conjunction _and_ is (17) a. ‖and‖^w = λu. λv. u × v b. ‖or‖^w = λu. λv. (u + v) – (u × v) c not
-c. ‖not‖ w = λu.
-1 – u
-[= (12e)]

-The equations in (17) imply that, in any worlds w and w', the extensions of and, or, and not remain stable: ‖and‖ w = ‖and‖ w' , ‖or‖ w = ‖or‖ w' , and ‖not‖ w = ‖not‖ w' .
-This being so, the specifi cations of the world-dependent extensions of lexical expressions may safely skip such logical words.
-A similar case can be made for quantificational determiners and the is of identity:
+  * the specifications of the world-dependent extensions of lexical expressions may safely skip such logical words.
+A similar case can be made for
+  * quantificational determiners and the _is_ of identity: (18) a. ‖every‖^w = λP.
-(18) a. ‖every‖ w = λP. λQ. ⊢P ⊆ Q⊣
+    (18)  a. ‖every‖^w = λP. λQ. ⊢P ⊆ Q⊣
+          b. ‖no‖^w = λP. λQ. ⊢P ∩ Q = ∅⊣
+          c. ‖is‖^w = λx. λy. ⊢x = y⊣
 * in (18) ‘x’ and ‘y’ stand for individuals and ‘P’ and ‘Q’ for
-*  which, and how many, individuals there are, depends on the particular world
+* which, and how many, individuals there are, depends on the particular world w. so do the equations in (18)
-   w.
-As a consequence, the equations in (18) do depend on w, a fact which is obscured by our loose notation.
-On the other hand, the latter three equations only depend on what the set of all individuals in the world w is.
+  * only depend on what the set of all individuals in the world w is.
+In other
-   In other words, their truth does not depend on the particularities of the world but (at most) on the domain of individuals.
-In this respect, logical words as analyzed in (17) and (18) are atypical: the extensions of the vast majority of lexical expressions do vary across Logical Space and also depend on more than what the domain of individuals is.
-As far as their extensions concerned, lexical equations like (19) represent the more typical cases than (17) and (18):
+  * not depend on the particularities of the world but (at most) on the domain of individuals.
+In this respect, logical words as analyzed
-(19) ‖boy‖ w = λx. ⊢x is a boy in w⊣
+* the extensions of the vast majority of lexical expressions do vary across (19) ‖boy‖^w = λx. ⊢x is a boy in w⊣ [= (12b)]
-[= (12b)]

 * thus three kinds of lexical expressions:
   * truth-functional ones, whose extension remains the very same across worlds
   * combinatorial ones, whose extension depends only on the domain of indivs